A Female Physician and A Calling

-"Just having a simple hug around the neck and a 'thank you for everything you did' was one of the most rewarding feelings I have ever experienced.
+"Just having a simple hug around the neck and a 'thank you for everything you did was one of the most rewarding feelings I have ever experienced.
 This is when I knew internal medicine was for me.
-What is one of the greatest felling a person could have?
+What is one of the greatest feelings a person could have?
 To me, it is knowing that I helped an individual better his or her life.
 This is my ultimate goal as a future physician.

 I have known for a long time that I wanted to be a doctor, but it took experience and thought to decide internal medicine as my optimal specialty.
 As a physical therapy technician in a small community hospital, I first discovered how good it felt to help people.
-I saw patients recover from surgeries, falls and strokes while helping with their rehabilitation efforts.
+I saw patients recover from surgeries, falls, and strokes while helping with their rehabilitation efforts.
 I bonded with them, taking time to get to know my patients.
-Once this happened, I was able to see the effect of simple conversations with people and the resultant increased trust in me as part of the healthcare team.
-As a medical student, I started out on my rotations seeing 'my patients' and making them the center of attention when I entered their room.
+Once this happened, I was able to see the effect of simple conversations with people, and the resultant increased trust in me as part of the healthcare team.
+As a medical student, I started on my rotations seeing 'my patients' and making them the center of attention when I entered their room.

-As an internist, I will focus on the patient and see who they are and build relationships while solving numerous problems, from strokes to gastrointestinal issues to controlling blood pressure and diabetes.
-At the front line of medicine, internists must use clinical skills but first we must listen very well.
+As an internist, I will focus on the patient and see who they are, and build relationships while solving numerous problems, from strokes to gastrointestinal issues to controlling blood pressure and diabetes.
+At the front line of medicine, internists must use clinical skills but first, we must listen very well.
 By listening to patients, we learn much more about deep issues and show a keen interest in their well-being.

 An internist gives great attention to detail as we deal with many organ systems.
 Internists have a broad knowledge of medicine to effectively treat patients.
 It is almost like working on a giant puzzle with some of the smaller pieces messing everything up.

-Coming from a rural community in Appalachia, I see the importance of well trained physicians providing care to patients.
+Coming from a rural community in Appalachia, I see the importance of well-trained physicians providing care to patients.
 I can positively impact a community.
-I can provide the best care in conjunction with the team of nurses, pharmacists, therapists, etc as I learn teamwork on the housestaff rotations.
+I can provide the best care in conjunction with the team of nurses, pharmacists, therapists, etc as I learn teamwork on the house staff rotations.
 I bring dedication and a humanistic emphasis on compassionate care wherever I train and ultimately practice medicine.
 I hope to mentor medical students in the future as well as junior physicians in training.
 I may not always know the answer, but I will always seek the needed answers for my patients."